tiltonneena/Influenza-Analysis/README.md

       <img width="469" height="592" src="Images/interimreport.jpg"/>
     </p>
     <p align="center">
-      <em>The interim report included descriptive analysis of the dataset, results of the hypothesis test,<br>and further plans for the remainder of the analysis.</em>
+      <em>The interim report included a descriptive analysis of the data set, the results of hypothesis testing,<br>and further plans for the remainder of the analysis.</em>
     </p>

 5. Data visualizations were created in Tableau to complete the rest of the analysis.